google/ads_oneshop/walkthrough.md

 </walkthrough-editor-open-file>
 and paste in the contents of the OAuth secrets file you downloaded earlier.
 Save the file.

+NOTE: If you want to use Service Accounts instead, skip down to setting up `google_ads_developer_token.txt` below.
+If you are switching from an OAuth setup, make sure the rest of these files are empty.

 Run the following command and click the link to authenticate with the OAuth
 playground: